PabloROvalle/inversion/README.md

   	0.63E+01 295.4 0.251E-03 NaN       0.386E-03 0.208E-03
                                ...

 With this you know the basis of the code.
+If used, please cite some of the original authors of the code (Ex: Fouchet et al. 2000)